Black America Again

 Black America Again is the eleventh studio album by American rapper Common.
 It was released on November 4, 2016, by ARTium Recordings and Def Jam Recordings.

 Black America Again was supported by two singles: "Love Star" and "Black America Again".
 The album received widespread acclaim from critics, debuting at number 25 on the US Billboard 200.

 Background

-Common felt the need to release the album due to the American election year.
+Common felt the need to release the album close to election day in 2016.

 Singles

 The album's first single, "Love Star", was released on September 2, 2016.
 The song features guest appearances from musicians Marsha Ambrosius and PJ, while the production was handled by Karriem Riggins.

 The album's second single, "Black America Again", was released on September 23, 2016.
 The song features guest appearances from American R&B singer Stevie Wonder, with Karriem Riggins, who also produced the track as well, alongside Robert Glasper.
 On November 14, 2016, Common released the remix to "Black America Again", which features guest appearances from American rappers Gucci Mane and Pusha T, alongside the additional guest vocals from American recording artist BJ the Chicago Kid.